selesy/workstation/README.md

     image (such as Linux Mint), it is recommended that the /opt directory be installed in a separate partition.
 When the OS is upgraded, simply remap the /opt directory into the file system without reformating.

+    Since the path also includes the version number, the applications managed by this project are safe during updates.
+When a new version of an application is included, it's simply installed "next to" the older version of the same application.
+A soft-link to the most recent version is installed in:

+        /opt/&lt;application-name&gt;/latest

+    The link to the latest version of the application is used by the desktop launchers installed into the OS' menu.
+Therefore, launching an application from the menu will result in the latest version being launched.
+If you need to run an older version, you can do so by navigating to the appropriate version and run it via the command line.
+This project never deletes any of the code it installs.
+Therefore, if you need to recoup space on your hard drive, you'll have to manually delete older versions of the application from the /opt directory.

 Use
 ---